khalid-hussain/shaheen/chap4.md

 Until her condition was critical, he kept visiting her day and night.
 But when she started becoming healthy, he seldom came into her room

-Bashir Bin Hassan would come to change her bandage twice a day.
+Bashir bin Hassan would come to change her bandage twice a day.
 Angela would anxiously wait to hear the footsteps of this young and pleasant physician and would rush to open the door for him.
 And when he would attend to Rabia, she would come and sit close to her and would try to gain his attention.